 Is an Aerial Lift Necessary for Painting at Heights?

-Painting is another common task that can require an aerial lift.
-Painting and contracting firms use aerial lifts for both indoor and outdoor projects.
+Painting at heights usually requires an aerial lift, and painting and contracting firms often use aerial lifts for both indoor and outdoor projects.
 Some of the most skilled aerial lift operators around are mainly painters by trade!
 The ability to maneuver in tight spaces, avoid overhead hazards, and still provide 100% paint coverage is no easy job.
 Aerial lift painters must deal with unique safety hazards while still getting their jobs done on time.

 Painters, just like every other type of aerial lift operator, need to stay aware of job hazards, while also balancing their unique workplace requirements.
 Let’s paint the perfect picture of safety atop an aerial lift.

-Safety Tips for Painters on Aerial Lifts and AWPs
+Safety Painting: Tips for Painting at Heights on an Aerial Lift

-Keep these tips in mind before starting your next aerial lift or AWP painting project:
+Keep these tips in mind before starting your next aerial lift painting project:

 A painter is just one type of aerial lift worker that requires OSHA aerial lift certification.
 With ALC, we’ll help you achieve compliance – faster and more affordably than you think.
 We have guided, self-paced or group training for all of our training courses.
 Our training content is developed to meet and exceed OSHA regulations 29 CFR 1910, the National Fire Institute, and the American National Standards Institute.

-For any questions about our aerial lift and scissor lift OSHA training, give us a call today at (888) 278–8896.
+For any questions about our aerial lift and scissor lift OSHA training, please contact us online or call us today at (888) 278–8896.
 Thanks for considering ALC for your aerial lift training needs!